Artwork by KOB ONE

 "The Old Testament God demands sacrifices, the best lambs.
 I have images of God being served the choice cuts, a napkin under his chin.
 God demanding his due and man wielding a bloody knife in obeisance.
 What're your thoughts on that, Doctor?"

-"I would say that if your faith is essential to your well-being, you should stick to the New Testament and forget the Old."
+"I would say if your faith is essential to your well-being, you should stick to the New Testament and forget the Old."

 "The New gives me even more trouble."